Essay in Steel and Glass

 John Ronan always wanted to be an architect.
 Even as a kid he was drawing house plans and building structures with Legos.
 He’s still drawing plans.
 In fact, if you’ve walked by the new Poetry Foundation building at Dearborn and Superior, you can see his passion come to life.
 Ronan’s firm was the architect.

-The 860 building is home to many architects today, including Ronan, his wife Clare, also an architect, and their two daughters, ages 5 and 1.
+The 860 building is home to many architects today, including Ronan, his wife Clare, also an architect, and their two young daughters.
 The building is a draw for many reasons, and John and his wife had their own.

 “As architects, the bar was set a little higher when we were looking for a new place,” he says.
 “We need to like the building, as well as the neighborhood and layout of the unit.
 And we just kept circling back to 860.”